National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   Give me 2 minutes to add this drug to our templated fact tables^[ See @sec-understanding-sets-library-published and @sec-support-liaisons-logic
-  ] which show same day events and also summarize events at the patient level.^[Read about SQL, Python, and R transforms in Code Workbooks in @sec-tools.]
+  ] which show same-day events and also summarize events at the patient level.^[Read about SQL, Python, and R transforms in Code Workbooks in @sec-tools.]
 * **I**:
   Oh my goodness, is that your cat?
   What a cutie!^[There is a brief discussion of SME's cat.]